NetherQuartz/homebrew-bitchat/README.md

 ## How it works

-A GitHub Actions workflow checks the upstream repository for new tags every hour.
+A GitHub Actions workflow checks the upstream repository for new tags every day.
 When a new release is detected, it automatically:
 1. Builds the macOS app from source
 2. Creates a new GitHub Release with the binary